Puppet Master (Marvel Comics): Fictional character biography

 The Puppet Master is then in the business of selling slaves (primarily females).
-Some of those under his control are superhuman females captured by members of the Chilean Army, and among those held captive are Dusk, Tigra, Silverclaw, Stature, and Araña.
+Some of those under his control are superhuman females captured by members of the Chilean Army, and among those held captive are Dusk, Tigra, Silverclaw, Cassie Lang, and Araña.
 The Puppet Master also has random male slaves fight to the death.
 Once again the Puppet Master is presumed dead when he detonates explosives hidden beneath the house he used as a base, in a battle against Ms. Marvel.

 During the Fear Itself storyline, Puppet Master is seen in a comatose state in the Raft's infirmary.
 It is revealed that Purple Man was the one who had Puppet Master manipulate Misty Knight's Heroes for Hire organization to establish a criminal organization for him while he was in jail.
 Before he could kill Puppet Master, Elektra and Shroud arrive and prevented Purple Man from killing Puppet Master.
 Purple Man spared Puppet Master and took control of some inmates to attack Elektra and Shroud before escaping from the Raft.

 Puppet Master later appears by Misty Knight's side where he uses the villains on Misty Knight's side as payback on Purple Man.

 Later, the Puppet Master has been murdered, with all evidence pointing to the Thing as the person responsible.
 The crime took place in a sealed room that even Mister Fantastic could barely enter with Alicia as the only witness, and even she cannot decipher what has happened.
 Although the Thing claims innocence, he allows himself to be locked up.

 As it turns out, the dead Puppet Master was a decoy and the real Puppet Master had been hidden away by the Quiet Man, the mastermind behind Thing's framing and other misfortunes the Fantastic Four had suffered.
 Mister Fantastic later finds the real Puppet Master captive in the Quiet Man's building.

+During the "One World Under Doom" storyline, Ben Grimm visited Puppet Master at the Raft after he was restored to normal by Doctor Doom.
+He provides Puppet Master with some clay as part of an attempt to fix Ben.
+Alicia later confronted her stepfather about it when she found Ben stuck in a happy state.
+Puppet Master admitted that he wasn't a good stepfather to Alicia and gives her the clay puppet of Ben.
+Later that day, all the villains escape from the Raft while a remorseful Puppet Master opts to remain in his cell.